zhaofengli/attic/book/src/introduction.md

 ## Goals

 - **Multi-Tenancy**: Create a private cache for yourself, and one for friends and co-workers.
 Tenants are mutually untrusting and cannot pollute the views of other caches.
-- **Global Deduplication**: Individual caches (tenants) are simply restricted views of the content-addressed global cache.
+- **Global Deduplication**: Individual caches (tenants) are simply restricted views of the content-addressed NAR Store and Chunk Store.
 When paths are uploaded, a mapping is created to grant the local cache access to the global NAR.
 - **Managed Signing**: Signing is done on-the-fly by the server when store paths are fetched.
 The user pushing store paths does not have access to the signing key.
-- **High Availability**: Attic can be easily replicated.
+- **Scalabilty**: Attic can be easily replicated.
 It's designed to be deployed to serverless platforms like fly.io but also works nicely in a single-machine setup.
 - **Garbage Collection**: Unused store paths can be garbage-collected in an LRU manner.